 Ref.
-Question Policy Principles

-K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?

-Answe r Finding/Observation n
+Question Policy Principles K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
+Answe r Finding/Observation No There is some use of conduit present in the common areas; the fixings used to secure the conduit to the walls/ceilings are steel.

-Yes There is plastic conduit present within the common areas, the majority of which is secured using steel fixings, however there is also plastic 'square' conduit where the fixing method could not be determined without using invasive surveying techniques. however there is thod could not

-Action/Recommendation 1 Priority Due Date